Cookware Use & Care

 Cleaning Before First Use

 Before using your cookware for the first time, wash each piece thoroughly in warm soapy water with a 1/2 cup of white distilled vinegar added.
-This initial washing is essential to insure that all manufacturing oils and polishing compounds are removed before cooking food.
+This initial washing is essential to ensure that all manufacturing oils and polishing compounds are removed before cooking food.
 After this initial washing, normal washing by hand or in a dishwasher is all that is necessary to clean your cookware.
-Occasional cleaning with a good stainless steel cleaner is recommended.
+Occasional cleaning with a good stainless-steel cleaner is recommended.

 After each use, wash your cookware in warm soapy water with a dish cloth or nylon plastic net.
 DO NOT use metal scouring pads, as it may scratch the high polished outside surface or lids of the cookware.
 If using a metal scouring pad, use it on the inside of the pan only.

 Occasionally, when cooking starchy foods or searing meats a stain may appear on the inside surface of the pan.
 A blue brown discoloration may also appear on the outside of the pan from overheating the unit.
-These stains are easily removed with a good non-abrasive stainless steel cleaner like Bar Keeper’s Friend or Kleen King.
-First, make a paste with the cleaner and very little water.
+These stains are easily removed with a good non-abrasive stainless-steel cleaner like Bar Keeper’s Friend, Kleen King or Health Craft Stainless Steel Cleaner.
+First, make a paste with the cleaner and extraordinarily little water.
 Then using a paper towel or cloth rub the paste over the stained area, rinse and dry.

 During the first few times of use, bright metal marks may appear on the inside of your pans.
-Remove these and other minor scratches by placing a small amount of Stainless Steel Cleaner into a dry pan, and polish in a circular motion with a damp paper towel or dishcloth.
+Remove these and other minor scratches by placing a small amount of Stainless-Steel Cleaner a dry pan, and polish in a circular motion with a damp paper towel or dishcloth.
 Then clean in warm soapy water, rinse and dry.

 When finished cooking, fill the pan with warm water and let it soak while you enjoy your meal.
 If burned foods are not easily removed by normal washing, fill the pan partially full of water and bring to a boil long enough to loosen the food, then clean with stainless steel cleaner, wash with warm soapy water, and dry.

 Do not place the cover on the pan when cooking sulfur dried foods or food labeled sulfites added as it may stain the cover.
 Boil liquid 10 minutes prior to covering when cooking these foods.
-These stains are easily removed with a good non-abrasive stainless steel cleaner like Bar Keeper’s Friend or Kleen King.
-First, make a paste with the cleaner and very little water.
+These stains are easily removed with a good non-abrasive Stainless Steel Cleaner.
+First, make a paste with the cleaner and extraordinarily little water.
 Then using a paper towel or cloth rub the paste over the stained area, rinse and dry.